fpolanco/queens-apple/README.md

 # Motivation
 Queen's Apple is a movie rating web platform.
 Inspired by Disney's Snow White and the poisened apple given to Snow White by the Evil Queen.
-Movies with a rating og 69 percent and below are poisened apples, stay away!
+Movies with a rating of 69 percent and below are poisened apples, stay away!
 Movies with a 70 percent or above rating are the Queen's apple cider, you'll be alright and you might just like it. 🍎

 # Features
 - Search functionality that allows a user to enter a title and receive back movie information